- Turkey (we used a frozen one so we did not brine)

 - Mix butter with 1/8 cup of each seasoning and 1/4 cup butter (room temp or softened but not melted)

 - Gently pull back skin from the breast meat and slather exposed breast meat with butter/seasoning mixture.
 This allows moisture and seasoning to cook right into/onto the breast avoiding dry, flavourless white meat.

 - Gently stretch skin back over breast meat.

 - Using any remaining butter seasoning mixture, slather over the skin of the turkey.

 - Evenly distribute seasoning of all exposed skin of the turkey.

 - Take the wingtips and tuck them under the body of the turkey, this helps prevent them from drying out & overcooking.

 - Place turkey on the preheated smoker and prepare to cook for 15-20 minutes per pound of turkey weight.

-- Once the internal temp of your breast is in the 140F to 145F range, occasionally spray the skin with cooking spray (or brush on olive oil) to help “Crisp” the skin and give it a nice, darker color.
+- Once the internal temp of your breast is in the 140°F to 145°F range, occasionally spray the skin with cooking spray (or brush on olive oil) to help “crisp” the skin and give it a nice, darker colour.

-Additional #JOETIP: Mix cherry wood into your smoker.
-Cherry is a very mild flavoured wood but really helps darken the color of your meat.
-(Attached is a picture of a turkey cooked with cherry wood placed in a smoker that was full of turkeys smoked with hickory wood.
+Mix cherry wood into your smoker.
+Cherry is a very mild flavoured wood but really helps darken the colour of your meat.
+(Attached is a picture of a turkey cooked with cherry wood placed in a smoker that was full of turkeys smoked with hickory wood.)